Vatoinfotechtion/docs/docs/databot/guide.md

 Once you open the Databot, it will automatically connect to the available Power BI records management datasets.
 The Databot will list all available datasets, and you can choose the one you wish to interact with.

 ### Step 2: Selecting the Dataset
-Once the Databot presents the list of datasets, you can select the one that contains the records you need.
+Once the Databot presents the list of datasets, you can select the one that contains the records you need, and begin or continue your conversation

 **Example Command:**
-`"Select the records dataset for 2023 compliance"`
+`"How many Redundant, Obsolete, or Trivial files do I have?"`

 ![Image Placeholder for Dataset Selection Screen](#)